-When assessing who the best female golfers of all-time are, it’s important to factor in the era in which the LPGA Tour’s biggest legends played and major championships into their Hall of Fame careers.
+When assessing who the best female golfers of all-time are, it’s important to factor in the era in which the LPGA Tour’s biggest legends played and won major championships in their Hall of Fame careers.

 14. Nancy Lopez